Chameleon-Vision/chameleon-docs/docs/source/getting-started/ui.rst

 Camera Adjustments
 ~~~~~~~~~~~~~~~~~~

-This tab contains driver mode and 3d settings for each camera.
+This tab contains the Driver Mode and 3D settings for each camera.
-Driver mode is a option that the vision processing wont run and wont disturb the driver so he could use the camera.
+Driver Mode disables the overlays on the streamed camera output, making it easier for the driver to see.
 In this tab you can set the brightness and exposure for each :ref:`detected cameras<detected-cameras>`.

 .. note::
    It might take a couple of seconds for the camera to switch its exposure settings so switching driver mode on or off can cause a problem with the vision processing/ the driver's view for a few seconds

-You can also calibrate your 3D model as explained :ref:`here<solvePNP>`
+You can also calibrate your 3D model as explained :ref:`here<solvePNP>`.

 Saving changes
 ------------------